-Transportation: Introduction, Mathematical formulation, Optimal solution-North West Corner rule, Least cost or Matrix minima method, Vogel's approximation method and Modi Method.
+Transportation: Introduction, Mathematical formulation, Optimal solution-North West Corner rule, Least cost or Matrix minima method, Vogel's approximation method.
+Optimality Test, the stepping stone and Modi Method.

 Replacement Models: Introduction, Replacement of assets that deteriorate with time, Discrete cases when time value of money is not considered and when time value of money is considered.
 Replacement of items that fail suddenly.